hashgraph/hedera-mirror-node/README.md

     curl http://127.0.0.1:6551/api/v1/transactions

 #### gRPC API
+The gRPC container will display logs similar to the below at start

+    MirrorGrpcApplication Started MirrorGrpcApplication ....
+    Listener Starting to poll every 1000ms

 The gRPC streaming endpoint can be verified using clients that support [HTTP/2](https://http2.github.io/) Some useful clients we're encountered include
 - [grpcurl](https://github.com/fullstorydev/grpcurl)